About the Information Literacy Tutorials & How to Use Them

 There are several phases in the research process.
 We've arranged these information literacy tutorials according to the following stages or phases:

-Please do not hesitate to use the surveys listed on the last tab in order to request edits to this online tutorials instrument!
+We kindly request that you use the surveys listed on the last tab in order to request edits to this online tutorials instrument and provide us with feedback for future edits!